Go Back

 Recipe Notes:

-Protein Swap: For a lighter or different flavor profile option, substitute ground beef with ground turkey or chicken.
+Protein Swap: For a lighter or different flavor profile option, substitute ground beef with ground turkey, ground pork or ground chicken.

 Love Spicy Meals?
 Adjust the spice by adding crushed red pepper flakes or swapping in a spicier pepper.